rgleichman/glance/README.md

 # Glance
 Glance is a visual syntax for the programming language Haskell.
 The goal of this project is to increase programmer happiness and productivity by allowing programmers to understand programs in new and different ways.
-Currently, the Glance executable produces a visual representation of your code in the form of an SVG image when given a textuall Haskell source file.
+Currently, the Glance executable produces a visual representation of your code in the form of an SVG image when given a textual Haskell source file.
 In the future, I hope to incorporate Glance into Haskell code editors, and to eventually create a visual editor for Haskell.

 ## Building
 First install Graphviz.
 For instance, in Ubuntu run: